-A discount rate of 3.50% was used to measure the ending total OPEB liability for Postemployment Life Insurance Benefits as of September 30, 2017.
+A discount rate of 2.41% was used to measure the ending total OPEB liability for Postemployment Life Insurance Benefits as of September 30, 2020.
 This discount rate was based on the tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date since the plan has no assets.
-The municipal bond rate of 3.1% was used for determining the beginning total OPEB liability for Postemployment Life Insurance Benefits as of September 30, 2016.

-For the prior valuation, dated September 30, 2015, the discount rate used was 4.0%.
+For the prior valuation, dated September 30, 2019, the discount rate used was 2.75%.
 A decrease in the discount rate used affects the measurement of total OPEB liability for the Postemployment Life Insurance Benefits Plan by increasing its total OPEB liability.